DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/22-Confidence-Intervals.md

 c.
 The distribution of sample proportions of random samples of size 140 is approximately normal.

-\indent 4.
-Working backwards
+4. Working backwards

 A 90\% confidence interval for a population mean is (65,77).
 The population distribution is approximately normal and the population standard deviation is unknown.
 This confidence interval is based on a simple random sample of 25 observations.
 Calculate the sample mean, the margin of error, and the sample standard deviation.

-\indent 5.
-Find the p-value
+5. Find the p-value

 An independent random sample is selected from an approximately normal population with an unknown standard deviation.
 Find the p-value for the given set of hypotheses and $T$ test statistic.
 Also determine if the null hypothesis would be rejected at $\alpha = 0.05$.